 The head of department is responsible for the production of examination paper masters and for ensuring that they are submitted on time to the Examinations Office.
 The head of department should remind teaching staff of their responsibilities in this area.
 The undergraduate assessment policies, section 1 (.pdf) specifies that it is the responsibility of the academic staff and the external examiners not to set examination questions which invite the replication of coursework.

 The late submission of examination paper masters puts unnecessary pressure on staff in the Examinations Office and in the Print Centre and imposes unnecessary expenditure in the form of overtime payments.
 The submission of a master paper signifies that the department is assured of the paper's accuracy, in terms of the rubric, question content, question numbering and inclusion of any diagrams or case studies that are required.
 The papers will be printed exactly as submitted to the Examinations Office.
-The deadline for submission of papers is the end of week 24 for the main exams and week 44 for resit papers.
+The deadline for submission of papers is the beginning of week 23 for the early and summer exams and week 44 for resit papers.

 During the exam period

 The Examinations Office employs temporary staff to cover all invigilation requirements for centrally administered exams.
 The Examinations Office will remind departments about the need to ensure relevant staff members are contactable when their papers are being sat in case of queries on examination question papers, which arise frequently.